AkashPathak-911/LabForCode/rust-engine/README.md

 ## 📄 **License**

-MIT License - Same as the main CodeRunner Pro project.
+MIT License - Same as the main LabForCode project.

 ---